dorian31337/forensics-tools/README.md

 ## Good to know:
-I tried to bring **False Positives** down to an absolute minimum, adjusting **both** yara and XDR rules, however it is not entirely possible to avoid them.
+* I tried to bring **False Positives** down to an absolute minimum, adjusting **both** yara and XDR rules, however it is not entirely possible to avoid them.
 Examples of such results will be i.e.: PE/ELF64 files on MacOS, Penetration testing tools, legacy, possibly vulnerable apps & files  such as KeePass - use BitWarden instead (***However be warned - as you can see below, XDR does NOT always flag malicious script files, thus you always need verify the results manually***).

+* (`Error 34, "unknown module"` will occur far more often on Windows than on Unix systems for an unknown reason related to module imports.
+Therefore, it is recommended to run Yara from *nix where possible, however I'll try my best to keep the rule composition as compatible as possible)

 ```